 A prospectus for the series lauds the book production and content.
 This copy of Defoe’s Colonel Jack is dated 1947.
-A quote about the title is also included on the font jacket flap.
+A quote about the title is also included on the front jacket flap.
 Price is 6s. net.
 There is no series number on the jacket (nor series numbers for the series, it seems).

 The back of the jacket lists 24 titles, so likely after a second issuing of 12 titles in later 1947.

 The Curwen Press enlisted many well-known 20th century designers to create repeating pattern papers to be used on endpapers, bindings, and dust jackets.
 Designers include Lovat Fraser, Albert Rutherston, Margaret Calkin James, Thomas Lowinsky, E.O.
 Hoppé, Edward Bawden, Paul Nash, Enid Marx, Eric Ravilious, and Harry Carter.
-A selection of these papers were used on the Novel Library bindings, and eventually, dust jackets.
+A selection of these papers was used on the Novel Library bindings, and eventually, dust jackets.
 The design of the series is reminiscent of the pre-WW2 Zodiac Books.

 A simple half-title page includes only the book title:

-A two color title page is an unusual extravagance for the series:
+A two-color title page is an unusual extravagance for the series:

 An informative copyright page includes publication year in the Novel Library along with the author’s dates of birth/death and the first publication of the title.